Ion Dragoumis: Biography

 In 1909, the Goudi Revolt broke out and his father, Stephanos Dragoumis became Prime Minister of Greece.
 However, the Military League decided later to invite Eleftherios Venizelos to become prime minister.

 In 1910, he founded, collaborating with philologists and writers (Vlasis Gavriilidis, Nikos Kazantzakis, Alexandros Delmouzos, Alexandros Papanastasiou, Manolis Triantafyllidis, Lorentzos Mavilis), the Educational Club (Εκπαιδευτικός Όμιλος), an organization for the promotion of Demotic Greek language, while he was writing also articles in the philological magazine "Noumas" (with the nickname Idas).

 When the First Balkan War broke out, Dragoumis travelled to Thessaloniki as an attaché to Crown Prince (later King) Constantine.

 In 1914, he is accredited Ambassador of Greece to Russia.

-In 1915, he resigned from the diplomatic corps; having entered Greek politics as an independent, he was elected to the Greek Parliament for Florina Prefecture.
+In 1915, he resigned from the diplomatic corps; having entered Greek politics as an independent, he was elected to the Greek Parliament for constituecy of Florina.

 With the outbreak of the First World War, he was in favour of Greece joining the Entente, but gradually and during the National Schism he disagreed with Venizelos' policy and became hostile towards Venizelists.
 In 1917, he was exiled to Corsica by the French and Venizelists, from where he returned in 1919.

 On 30 July 1920, an attempt was made by two royalists to assassinate Venizelos at the Gare de Lyon railway station in Paris.
 The next day, 31 July, Dragoumis was stopped by a Venizelist Democratic Security Battalion (Δημοκρατικά Τάγματα Ασφαλείας) in Athens and was executed as a form of payback.

 Though her relationship with him ended many years before, Penelope Delta (herself a supporter of Venizelos) deeply mourned Dragoumis, and after he was killed wore nothing but black until her own death two decades later.
 In the late 1930s she received Dragoumis' diaries and archives, entrusted to her by his brother Philippos.
 She managed to dictate 1,000 pages of manuscripted comments on Dragoumis' work, before deciding to take her own life in 1941.